srikanth569/SharkFeed/README.md

 Assumptions made
 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 1 .
-The app is always connected to network.
+The app is always connected to network.\n
 2 .
-Using only images that have urls for medium, large and original.
+Using only images that have urls for medium, large and original.\n 3 .
+No rate limiting logic in place. \n
-3 .
-No rate limiting logic in place.
+4 .
+No Check to make sure device has enough memory to download image. \n 5 .
+Original photo was not available for a lot of images coming down the API, so saving the large image instead. \n